Noam2Stein/ggmath/README.md

 A games/graphics math library with generic SIMD types.

-> This crate is a work in progress. currently only vectors are implemented,
+> This crate is a work in progress.
+Currently only vectors are implemented,
 > matrices and quaternions are missing, many geometric vector functions are
 > missing, and performance does not match `glam`.